Hole punch: 4-hole or 888

 A four-hole extension to ISO 838 is also in common use.
 Two holes are punched in accordance with the standard, plus two additional holes located 80 mm to the outside of the standard holes.
 The two additional holes provide more stability in 4-ring binders, while still allowing 4-hole paper to fit 2-ring binders.
-This extension is sometimes referred to as the "888" system, because of the three 8-cm gaps between the holes.
+This extension is sometimes referred to as the "888" system because of the three 8 cm gaps between the holes.
+(NB: Referring to this de-facto standard as "ISO 888" is inaccurate, since the actual ISO 888 standard concerns fasteners, not holes in paper.)
 Some 2-hole punches have an "888" marking on their paper guide, to assist punching all four holes into A4 paper.